 - We tie dye once a week, so please come prepared to get messy.

-- Camp An-Se-Ox will need an additional T-shirt or pillowcase for their camp Silk Screen.
+Dye AND the t-shirts are provided for each camper-Please indicate your camper's size on the registration form.

-- · A Mess Kit for the cookout
+- A Mess Kit for possible cookouts

 - This should be a heat safe bowl &/or plate, fork, spoon, knife, and a cup

-- Lunch in a thermal lunch bag with a frozen water bottle or ice pack
+- · Lunch in a thermal lunch bag with a frozen water bottle or ice pack

-- See "Lunch and Snacks" (page 13)
+- See "Lunch and Snacks" (page 10)

-- · A refillable water bottles
+- A refillable water bottles

 - Sunscreen (non-aerosols only)

 - Insect repellant (non-aerosols only)

-- A towel, one-piece bathing suit, or two-piece (i.e., a tankini)
+- · A towel, one-piece bathing suit, or two-piece (i.e., a tankini)

-- A plastic bag for wet items
+- · A plastic bag for wet items

-- Rain poncho
+- · Rain poncho

 - Sweatshirt

 - Extra change of clothes in a plastic zip-lock type bag (for youngest campers)